 The Historical Aerial Imagery layers are composite mosaics of scanned photography from the TNRIS historical aerial archive.
 All images were researched, scanned, compiled, georeferenced, and served by TNRIS.
 Imagery from the archive is available for public acquisition and consumption.
 It can be acquired through TNRIS' Research & Distribution Center.

-The Texas Lake Gallery was developed and is maintained by the Texas Natural Resources Information System.
+Lakes of Texas was developed and is maintained by the Texas Natural Resources Information System.